 The third parties that may process your data on my behalf are:

-• HMRC and my accountant, where I am legally required to disclose financial records.
+- HMRC and our accountant, where we are legally required to disclose financial records as a UK partnership.

 Each of these providers has its own privacy policy.
 Some of them are based outside the UK, in which case the transfer of your data is covered by appropriate safeguards under UK GDPR, such as Standard Contractual Clauses or an adequacy decision.